 Lab: Broken brute-force protection, IP block

 This lab is vulnerable due to a logic flaw in its password brute-force protection.
-To solve the lab, brute-force the victim's password, then log in and access their "My account" page.
+To solve the lab, brute-force the victim's password, then log in and access their account page.

 - Candidate passwords

 - With Burp running, investigate the login page.
 Observe that your IP is temporarily blocked if you submit 3 incorrect logins in a row.
 However, notice that you can reset the counter for the number of failed login attempts by logging in to your own account before this limit is reached.

 Enter an invalid username and password, then send the